Published September 2015, updated June 2019

 Why people read it:

-Reddit is known for their curated content and their newsletter is no exception.
+Reddit is known for their curated content, and their newsletter is no exception.
 Reddit’s newsletter promises subscribers content curated, packaged, and delivered to their inbox once a week.
-Let’s see how they do it.

 Why people read it: